sage-code/eve/manual/keywords.md

 |----------|------------------------------------------------------------
 | object   | current instance of a class, current object
 | result   | default result of a method when a name is not specified

+## Other keywords

+EVE uses other reserved words that are gradually explained in syntax manual.

+* Directives
+* Data types
+* Data query

 **read next:** [Operators](operators.md)